alandickey/primes/README.md

     └── run.sh

-The * README.md * files contain documentation notes for the individual language implementations.
+The_ README.md_ files contain documentation notes for the individual language implementations.
 The top-most file is the note you are reading.

-I used [nodejs][] instead of **V8** to run my javascript implementation, since nodejs uses V8 as the javascript engine, and nodejs is a useful server-side tool.
+I used [nodejs][] instead of [V8][] to run my javascript implementation, since nodejs uses V8 as its javascript engine, and nodejs, a useful server-side tool, is what I am using.
 My version of `nodejs/primes.js` is modified to use the `console.log` method instead of `print`.
 The `run.sh` files are shell scripts to compile and time execution.

 On my Intel core i5 running Ubuntu 14.04 amd64: